-Two suspects identified in deadly Quebec City mosque attack
+One suspect in custody after six killed in ‘terrorist attack’ at Quebec mosque

 "In a terrorism investigation, there are ideological, religious or political motivations at play," Sup.
 Plante said.
 "There are activities pursued by individuals that want to cause worry to the public through a violent act."

-Police appeared to be in close contact with Quebec City's nearby Laval University but university officials would not confirm unverified information that the gunmen were students there.
+Police appeared to be in close contact with Quebec City's nearby Laval University but university officials would not confirm unverified information that the attacker was among the students there.

-"We are profoundly disturbed by these terrorist acts," said Denis Brière, Laval's rector.
+"We are profoundly distributed by these terrorist acts," said Denis Brière, Laval's rector.
 "I am without words in the face of these cruel events.
 These are heinous and inhuman acts.
 Terrorist attacks that we condemn strongly at Laval University.
 These are acts that should not happen anywhere, ever."

-Worshippers were at Quebec City's mosque for the evening prayers when witnesses say two gunmen dressed in black and wearing ski masks walked into the mosque and started shooting.
+Details of the shooting itself were not clear.
+Worshippers were at Quebec City's mosque for the evening prayers when the attack occurred.
+Early reports indicated that two assailants dressed in black and wearing ski masks walked into the mosque and started shooting.
 Frantic worshippers started calling 911 at 7:55 p.m., according to police.

-One man, who did not want to give his name, said he was in the mosque after the evening prayer when a man walked in and started shooting “everything that was moving.”
+One witness, who did not want to give his name, said he was in the mosque after the evening prayer when a man walked in and started shooting “everything that was moving.”

 “It was someone who mastered weapons because it was calm,” the man said.
 “He killed and he killed.
 It was really horrible.”